 Why Is The Holiday Season Important To Retailers?

-First off, did you know that holiday sales alone are expected to exceed a good $136 billion this year?
-That's a whopping 13% increase on last year’s sales.
+First off, did you know that holiday sales alone were expected to exceed a good $136 billion in 2020?
+That's a whopping 13% increase on the previous year’s sales.

 This shouldn’t be a surprise though.
 This is the time when most shoppers will drop a good amount of Dollars to surprise and spoil their loved ones.
 That's why they’re constantly on the lookout for the best special offers, deals, and discounts.